rigsbyla/Retro_pet/emotional-pet/README.md

-# Emotional Pet 🐾
+# AuraPet 🐾

 A retro Tamagotchi-style web app where you care for a digital pet by checking in with your emotions and journaling.

 ## Features

-- 🎭 Emotional check-ins with 6 different moods
+- 🎭 Emotional check-ins with 8 different moods
 - 📝 Journal entries for deeper reflection
-- ❤️ Pet health and happiness stats
+- ❤️ Four pet stats: health, happiness, hunger, and sickness
 - 💾 LocalStorage persistence (your pet remembers you!)
 - 🎨 Retro-inspired design with smooth animations
 - ⏰ Pet stats decay over time (check in regularly!)
+- 🖥️ Desktop-optimized layout for comfortable viewing

 ## Getting Started